Emilyempa/Spring-Boot-Dog-Training-Application/README.md

 ##  Authorization & Access Control

-- **All endpoints require authentication.
+- All endpoints require authentication.
-- ** Unauthenticated users will only see the login page or an error response.
+- Unauthenticated users will only see the login page or an error response.
 - **ADMIN** users can access all dogs and all training sessions.
 - **USER** users can only access dogs and trainings that they own.
 - Endpoints requiring elevated roles (USER or ADMIN):
     - `POST /api/dogs`
     - `POST /api/dogs/{dogId}/trainings`
     - `POST /api/dogtraining`

+## TESTS
+Testing of:
+REST controller endpoints
+Security access control (authenticated vs unauthenticated)

+Run test with `mvn test`